Illawarra: Etymology

 The word "illawarra" is derived from the Aboriginal Tharawal word "allowrie," also sometimes spelled as "elouera" or "eloura."
 According to A. W. Reed, the word is variously translated as "pleasant place near the sea" or "high place near the sea."
 The prefix of "illa" is also known to mean "white clay;" with the suffix "warra," sometimes spelled as "wurra," meaning "mountain" in the local indigenous language.
 George Bass and Matthew Flinders were the first Europeans to visit the area, with Flinders recording that it 'was called "Allowrie" by the natives'.

 For the period around 1806, the region was called "Five Islands"; referring to the group of five islands off Red Point.
 In 1817 Governor Macquarie, referring to region, wrote: 'part of the coast known generally by the name of the Five Islands, but called by the natives "Illawarra".

 History

+Archaeological evidence indicates that Aboriginal people inhabited the Illawarra region for at least 20,000 years before the arrival of European settlers.
+The Tharawal and Wadi Wadi peoples were the traditional custodians of the land surrounding Lake Illawarra.

+The first recorded European exploration of the Illawarra was conducted by Matthew Flinders and George Bass in 1796.
+The region remained largely uncharted until 1815, when a drought in Sydney prompted settlers to seek new grazing lands.
+That year, some of the traditional custodians guided European settlers and their cattle down the escarpment into the area.

 Geography

 The region consists of a grassy coastal plain, narrow in the north and wider in the south, bounded by the Tasman Sea on the east and the mountainous, almost impassable Illawarra escarpment (forming the eastern edge of the Southern Highlands plateau) to the west.
 In the middle of the region is Lake Illawarra, a shallow lake formed when sediment built up at the entrance to a bay.
 The district extends from the southern hills of the Royal National Park in the north to the Shoalhaven River in the south, and contains the city of Wollongong, the fourth largest urban area in New South Wales.

 North of Wollongong the plain narrows to a small strip of land between the coast and the escarpment.
 At Coalcliff and Stanwell Park small valleys are formed allowing further settlement.
 To the south it widens, and becomes increasingly hillier before reaching Stockyard Mountain, a long divide between the main plain and the Jamberoo Valley, which stretches until it reaches Kiama.
 South of Kiama is Saddleback Mountain and south of that the Shoalhaven plains and the outcrop of Coolangatta Mountain.